-RMS is the statistical measure of precision (not accuracy) that typically can be viewed in the data collector.
-RMS indicates the numeric quality of the solution related to the noise of the satellite ranging observables.
-It is independent of satellite geometry.
-Many data collectors display this as a 1σ (one sigma or 68 percent confidence) level.
+RMS is the statistical measure of precision (not accuracy) that can typically be viewed in the data collector.
+RMS indicates the numeric quality of the solution related to the noise of the satellite ranging observables; it is independent of satellite geometry.
+Many data collectors display this as a 1\sigma (one sigma or 68 percent confidence) level.
 The user should double these horizontal and vertical values to see the approximate precision at the desirable 95 percent confidence level.